Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 Integrative biological study using genome-wide approaches and bioinformatics.
 The "-omics" technologies (Genomics, Proteomics, Metabolomics, etc) will be reviewed.
 Applications to understanding biological function in various biological disciplines will be emphasized.
-Offered during fall.
-Cross listed with MARB 6342.
+Offered every Fall.
+Stacked with BIOL 4340; Cross-listed with MARB 6342.

 BIOL 5355 Public Aquarium and Animal Care Operations